RatWoW/ratwow.github.io/index.md

 vi.
 Set "expansion" to Wrath of the Lich King (Not entirely necessary, just most simple)

 vii.
 Next to "faction", press the "..." icon.
-In the "faction name" section, type your desired faction.
-In my case, it will be Darnassus, which will show me the ID is 79
+In the "faction name" section, type your desired faction, E.G Darnassus (79), or Orgrimmar (29)
-  Faction determines what the npc is friendly or hostile to.
-35 is the ID for a "friendly to all" npc.
+  Faction determines what the NPC is friendly or hostile to.
+35 is the ID for a "friendly to all" NPC

 viii.
-Open the "npcflag" menu, and enable "GOSSIP", so the npc can be interacted with.
-Not necessary for non-interactable npcs
+Open the "npcflag" menu, and enable "GOSSIP", so the NPC can be interacted with.
+Not necessary for non-interactable NPCs

 ix.
 Move to "unit flags".
-I turned on IMMUNE_TO_PC, so nobody can kill our NPC
+Enable IMMUNE_TO_PC, so no player characters can attack the NPC (Optional)

 x.
 Under flags_extra, enable the "civilian" flag, to reduce aggro range

 xi.
 In behaviour, under AIName, select SmartAI.
-This will be used to make the npc emote when you talk to it.
+This will be used to make the NPC emote when you talk to it.
 We'll configure this later

 xii.
 Set gossip_menu_id to 140.
 This ID links to the basic "greetings" message

 xiii.
 Scroll back up to the top and press "Execute".
 You should get a success notification in the top right

 **Now you have a custom creature template.
-Click the "creature template" tab on the left again, and a new array of menus will pop up, dedicated to editing the "creature" you just created.**
+Click the "creature template" tab on the left again, and a new array of menus will pop up, dedicated to editing the "creature" you just created**

 ## Step 2: Giving your NPC a model

-Look 2 list items down to "Template Model".
+Click on "Template Model"
 The important field here is "CreatureDisplayId".
-It directly translates to an existing NPC model.
-The easiest way to get a specific models ID is to find them in game, and
+It directly translates to an existing NPC model The easiest way to get a specific model's ID is to find them in game

 i.
-Use the command .npc info.
-This will list everything about them, including displayid.
+Click on an NPC, and use the command .npc info.
+This will list everything about them, including displayid

 ii.
 Click "Add New Row" to add the displayid to your template